Search by Keyword

 December 6th, 1965, was when America was duly informed that “The Word” is love, this being the date that the album “Rubber Soul” was released in the US.
 The first stereo mix, with the majority of the vocals on the right channel and the majority of the instruments on the left, was included therein.
 Six million copies sold in America meant that we all were poised to take on “The Summer Of Love” in another year or so.
 Capitol's version of "Rubber Soul" was released on an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

-The first time the original British "Rubber Soul” album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in June of 1984.
+The first time the original British "Rubber Soul” album was made available in America was the "Original Master Recording" vinyl edition that was released through Mobile Fidelity Sound Lab in June of 1984.
 This album included "The Word" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectible today.

 The British “Rubber Soul” configuration was then released on compact disc on April 30th, 1987 and on vinyl on July 21st, 1987, these releases including the newly mixed 1986 version of the song.
 This stereo mix mimicked the second 1965 stereo mix that was released in Britain, with the harmony vocals split between the two channels and the bass guitar on the right channel.
 Therefore, the first stereo mix could only be heard on the original US album for the time being.
 This album was then remastered and re-released on CD on September 9th, 2009 and on vinyl on November 13th, 2012 using the same 1986 George Martin mix.